 Melia: “Superbad.
 So if I have you plate it can you do it super deep so it’ll last longer and not turn dark?”

 Me: “Not really.
-I mean I can rose gold plate your pendant, but rose gold plating wears off faster than yellow gold plating or rhodium white plating.
-And if rose gold plating is exposed to certain chemicals it can darken.
+I mean I can plate your pendant, but rose plating wears off faster than yellow gold plating or rhodium white plating.
+And if rose plating is exposed to certain chemicals it can darken.
 Usually just in a spot here or there, making it look especially bad.”

 Melia: “Wow you’re really sellin’ it.”

 Me: “It’s my superpower.”

 Melia: “I just want something to wear everyday that is rose gold.
 What would make it look nice?”

 Me: “Some people who make costume jewelry and plate it, also put on what they call an e-coat, which supposedly creates a barrier protecting the plating longer.
 I don’t offer that service.”